vegardit/bash-funk/modules/network.md

 $ -is-port-open -v localhost 12345 1
 localhost:12345 is not reachable.
 $ -is-port-open localhost 70000
-Error: Value '70000' for parameter PORT is too high.
+-is-port-open: Error: Value '70000' for parameter PORT is too high.
 Must be <= 65535.
 ```

 *Implementation:*